-Testosterone is a hormone produced by the testicles that is crucial for building muscle and fuelling your sex drive.
-Testosterone also plays an essential role in the maintenance of bone density, the production of red blood cells and sperm as well as other bodily functions including growth of facial and body hair.
+Testosterone is a hormone produced mainly by the testicles.
+It is crucial for building muscle, fuelling your sex drive, and maintaining bone density.
+It also supports the production of red blood cells and sperm, as well as the growth of facial and body hair and other vital bodily functions.

 Factors that affect testosterone levels in men include ageing, obesity, and environmental toxins.
-Low testosterone levels, also known as “low T”, can have a significant impact on a man's overall health and well-being.
-But fear not, there is treatment available and lifestyle changes that you can make, to help you optimize your T levels.
+Low testosterone levels, also known as “low T” or testosterone deficiency (TD), can have a significant impact on a man's overall health and well-being.
+But there are effective lifestyle changes — and, when clinically appropriate, medical options — that can help optimise levels.

 While most men see their testosterone levels start to drop with age, you could experience low T in your 20s or 30s.
 And your sex drive isn’t the only thing at risk of low T. Symptoms of low T can be physical, cognitive, or sexual.
 And most men will only experience a select few.
 Signs of low T are often subtle and can include: